tidb-incubator/tidis/docs/tidis-introduction.md

 ## What is Tidis
 [Tidis](https://github.com/tidb-incubator/tidis) is open source now!

-`Tidis` is the service layer for TiKV, aims to provide redis protocol compatiable distributed storage service powered by PingCAP.
-Redis protocol has been implemented with multiple datatypes (string/hash/list/set/sortedset) support.
+`Tidis` is the service layer for TiKV, aims to provide redis protocol compatible distributed storage service powered by PingCAP.
+It has implemented multiple data types (string/hash/list/set/sortedset) that have been widely used by the community.

-`Tidis` has been completely redesigned and rewritten in `Rust` for better performance and lower latency, and added more important features, such as Lua scripts, TLS connections, lock optimization and more.
+Compared to `Tidis 1.0`, it has been completely redesigned and rewritten in `Rust` for better performance and lower latency.
+Along with more important features, such as Lua scripts, TLS connections, lock optimization and more.

 ## Background

-Redis is an in-memory data structure store, used by lots of companies and projects.
-It is a very good solution for caching and storing data.
-But it has some limitations:
+Redis is a popular in-memory data structure store, used by lots of companies and projects.
+It is a very good solution for caching and storing data, with some limitations in some scenarios:

-- High cost of memory, not suitable for store huge amounts of data
+- High cost of memory, not suitable for storing huge amounts of data
 - Not easy to manage, and not easy to scale out with huge datasets
-- Lots of use cases are relying on protocol and api, not the extreme performance
 - No global transaction support
 - No data persistence guarantee

-People believe that it is a good idea to build a redis compatiable distributed storage service based on lower cost storage medium.
-As a result, we can see many products build with this idea, such as `ssdb`, `pika`, `kvrocks` and so on.
-But they are all compute storage aggregated architechture, which means it's very complex and complicated to build the basic ability of storage replication, high availability, data sharding, data scaling and so on.
-Not only it is difficult to implement, but also complicated to operate in production.
+People believe that it is a good idea to build a redis compatible distributed storage service based on a lower cost storage medium.
+As a result, we can see many products built with this idea, such as `ssdb`, `pika`, `kvrocks` and so on.
+But they are all compute storage aggregated architecture, which means it's very complex and complicated to build the basic ability of storage replication, high availability, data sharding, data scaling and so on.
+Not only is it difficult to implement, but also complicated to operate in production.

 Considering the complexities, we take a different approach and build a lite computing service layer on top of [TiKV](https://tikv.org/), a distributed storage system based on `Raft` consensus algorithm. `TiKV` is an excellent building block for storage systems, it has a lot of features such as high availability, data sharding, data scaling, global transaction and so on.
 We just work on the data model and computation which is also known as the service layer.

-Of cause we are not the only one who has similar ideas.
+Of course we are not the only ones who have similar ideas.
 Both `Titan` and `Tidis 1.0` were designed with similar architecture, and they were all popular back to early days and grew their community to some extent.
 Unfortunately, due to lack of maintenance, their communities are inactive nowadays and leaving lots of features not implemented.
 We believe the community is always looking forward to seeing alternative projects that are mature and feature complete.
-Therefore we decide to take over what Tidis 1.0 left behind, redesign and implement the next generation of Tidis with some important yet missing features added, such as Lua script, TLS/SSL, lock optimization, one phase commit, asynchronous commit and many other improvements.
+Therefore we decided to take over what `Tidis 1.0` left behind, redesign and implement the next generation of `Tidis` with some important yet missing features added, such as Lua script, TLS/SSL, lock optimization, one phase commit, asynchronous commit and many other improvements.

 ## Features